 While it can be an awkward discussion, it’s crucial to protect your business, interests, and investments before tying the knot.
 After all, you’ve put in the work to start and grow your own business, so put in the work to protect it.

 Making the discussion about anything but you and your spouse or fiancé (like your business, employees, kids, investors, or other people/entities that could be affected by a divorce) is a good way to raise the topic.
 Remember, you do have a responsibility to employees, investors, and your family.

 The diversity of business owners, relationships, state laws, and business types make every divorce a unique case.
 The more factors in play, the more complex it will be.

 State laws vary, and there are several factors that will be taken into account during a divorce settlement.
 These include the industry and business type, the business’ formal/legal structure, your partner or spouse’s role in the company, when specific assets were acquired, and children, among many others.

-If you’re not sure where to start, give our albuqerque divorce lawyers a call at 505-317-4455 and we can provide you a case evaluation and either help you with your legal problem or refer you to someone who can help you.
+If you’re not sure where to start, give our Albuquerque divorce lawyers a call at 505-317-4455 and we can provide you a case evaluation and provide you your options when initiating or responding to a divorce.

 The most common way to protect your business is a prenuptial agreement (prenup).

 A prenup is a binding contract signed by each partner before their wedding outlining what happens to all assets, property, and income in the event of divorce, separation, or death.
 It’s the fastest, easiest, and least expensive way to protect your small business in the event of a divorce.
 When one or both partners is a small business owner (together or with different businesses), the complexity is multiplied, so a prenup is strongly advised.